UPDATE 4-US takes action against execs of failed Calif. bank

 advice for the financial services industry.
 Capco spokeswoman

-Diana Buxton said in an email that Shabudin has been placed on
+Diana Buxton said in an email that Shabudin had been placed on

 Shabudin's former employer.